 Dreaming of Being Special

-adoring fans.
 As these little girls mature into adolescents and young women, they outgrow these fantasies and find meaning in their lives and their place in the world through their families, personal relationships, careers, and in pursuit of their passions.
-As women they do not depend on notoriety and recognition by strangers.
+As women, they do not depend on notoriety and recognition by strangers.

-My peers had high powered careers, husbands, and children.
-They were traveling, decorating first homes and buying vacation homes.
-Yes their lives were probably complicated and stressful, but they were richly textured, fulfilling, and hopefully meaningful.
+My peers had high-powered careers, husbands, and children.
+They were traveling, decorating their first homes, and buying vacation homes.
+Yes, their lives were probably complicated and stressful, but they were richly textured, fulfilling, and hopefully meaningful.
 I did not have any of these things, but I repeated to myself, "At least I have my anorexia."
 I wore it like a merit badge.
 It was my all-encompassing, all-consuming career.
 It was my claim to fame.

 I measured my success or failure by the numbers on the scale.
 The number was my identity and each morning it set the tone for my entire day.
 When my weight dropped, I felt a sense of accomplishment, maybe like a lawyer winning a case or a banker making a deal.

 The illness also served as a distraction.
 If I focused on my pursuit of thinness, then I had no time for thinking about what I was missing, about the world and my peers going on without me.
 I had no time to connect to my longings for connection and meaning.

 The anorexia isolated me.
 Its rigid demands did not permit any other pursuits or relationships.
 I was forced to rely on the illness for these things.
 It became an inescapable cycle.
 The more I felt a sense of accomplishment and meaning from the anorexia, the more I depended on it.
 The stronger it grew, the more isolated I became.